Murciano207/SpookFinance-docs/core-concepts/bal-balancer-governance-token/README.md

 # BAL Governance Token

-Since inception, our goal at Balancer Labs has been to decentralize and diversify governance of the [Balancer Protocol](http://balancer.finance/).
-We have looked into several approaches and designs, and have landed on an approach we are proud to share: the Balancer Protocol Governance Token \(BAL\).
+Since inception, our goal at Yogi Studio has been to decentralize and diversify governance of the [Yogi Protocol](http://balancer.finance/).
+We have looked into several approaches and designs, and have landed on an approach we are proud to share: the Yogi Protocol Governance Token \(BAL\).

 We believe alignment between token holders and protocol stakeholders is crucial for successful decentralized governance.
 More explicitly, we believe BAL tokens are the vehicle to drive alignment and participation in the protocol.
 BAL tokens are not an investment; BAL token holders should be people who interact with the protocol in some way, are committed to its future development, and want a seat at the governance table.

 ### Balancer’s Most Important Stakeholders: Liquidity Providers <a id="6f3a"></a>

-The Balancer protocol allows any Ethereum account to add liquidity in the form of tokens to existing Balancer pools, or even create their own pools.
+The Yogi Protocol allows any Ethereum account to add liquidity in the form of tokens to existing Balancer pools, or even create their own pools.

 Liquidity attracts traders, trading generates fees, and ultimately pool profitability attracts more liquidity.
-This is a flywheel effect that we are beginning to see happen within the Balancer protocol.
+This is a flywheel effect that we are beginning to see happen within the Yogi Protocol.

 Regardless of the venue, early liquidity providers take on more risk and opportunity cost: including contract risk, low initial pool profitability, etc. We believe that these protocol users should get to participate early on in deciding how the protocol evolves.
-Toward this end, Balancer Labs proposed and implemented the concept of liquidity mining, where Balancer governance tokens \(BALs\) are distributed to liquidity providers.
+Toward this end, Yogi Studio proposed and implemented the concept of liquidity mining, where Balancer governance tokens \(BALs\) are distributed to liquidity providers.
 See below for further details.

 ### Future Balancer Versions and the Governance Token <a id="ffb5"></a>